Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 I can't look up each and every name, that would take too much time, but I'd be glad to look up a name on request, if anyone had a relative on board.
 Just contact me at the address provided at the bottom of this page.

-Nyhorn was sunk by the French in the river Sebou in Nov.-1942, to prevent the Allies from penetrating (Operation Torch).
-Raised in the spring of 1943 - this is when my father joined her.
-In his Letter No. 4 (see link further up on this page) he says that after they had gotten the ship raised from the river and temporarily repaired, they went to Casablanca to take on board a cargo for Newcastle.
-Due to the U-boat danger they had to head far south before they could proceed northwards to England, but were still attacked by U-boats and many ships in the about 100 ship convoy were lost.
-But they finally got through the Pentland Straits and to Newcastle, where Nyhorn was further reapaired.
+* In his Letter No. 4 (see this page) my father says that after they had gotten the ship raised from the river and temporarily repaired, they went to Casablanca to take on board a cargo for Newcastle.
+Due to the U-boat danger they had to head far south before they could proceed northwards to the U.K., but were still attacked by U-boats and many ships in the about 100 ship convoy were lost.
+But they finally got through the Pentland Straits and to Newcastle, where Nyhorn was further repaired.
+This must have been the voyage described above, but only one ship is listed as lost from the convoy, and not due to U-boat attacks (British Urlana ran aground in bad weather).
+Also, the convoy had less than 100 ships.

 POST WAR: